Mental Health and Well-being

-Mental health is one of many dimensions of wellbeing that must be considered in student success.
+Mental health is an essential aspect of well-being that has a significant impact on student success.
 We know that when students feel well mentally, they are more likely to succeed academically.
-The Office of Health Promotion is a proud partner in the Unit of Health and Wellness that works closely to address the ongoing challenges that CWU students are met with during their time in college.
+The Office of Health Promotion is a proud partner in the Unit of Health and Wellness that works closely to create positive health and well-being experiences for CWU students during their college experience.

 Mental Health Information and Resources